2008 Belizean general election: Background

-Prime Minister Said Musa twice had chances to dissolve the House of Representatives in session, on November 16, 2007 and December 19, 2007; both times he passed.
+Prime Minister Said Musa twice had chances to dissolve the House of Representatives in session, on 16 November 2007 and 19 December 2007; both times he passed.
 However, Musa committed to calling elections before March 2008, the date when they were last held.
-With the announcement on Monday, January 7, 2008, the House was dissolved from that date.
-93 candidates from six parties were nominated Monday, January 21, 2008 and elections were held on Thursday, February 7, 2008.
+With the announcement on Monday, 7 January 2008, the House was dissolved from that date.
+93 candidates from six parties were nominated Monday, 21 January 2008 and elections were held on Thursday, 7 February 2008.
 The date chosen was one day behind Ash Wednesday, February 6; according to local media three elections have been called on an Ash Wednesday during Musa's term, of which he has won two.

 Campaign

 People's United Party

 Campaigning kicked off in earnest from as early as summer 2007.
 The ruling PUP have rolled out a number of programs designed to woo the electorate, including the promise of free textbooks for primary school students, improved infrastructure on the deep southside of Belize City and a planned rollout of a health insurance scheme in early 2008.
 Prime Minister Said Musa spent much of the early summer touring the South and West and continued his tour of the country in September and October.
-The PUP held a press conference on January 7, 2008 and announced pay increases for soldiers, teachers and public officers to take place after the general election.
+The PUP held a press conference on 7 January 2008 and announced pay increases for soldiers, teachers and public officers to take place after the general election.
 They released their manifesto "Believe in Belize-The BLUEprint" on January 22.

 United Democratic Party

 The United Democratic Party, for its part, concentrated on shoring up support in the districts and fighting fires in the various municipal governments they have controlled since March 2006.
 Party Leader Dean Barrow has likewise toured much of the country since June.
 Both parties' journalism machinery have dug up various scandals on either side.
 The Elections and Boundaries Department have noted an increase in the number of voter transfers between divisions, usually done in July and August.

-The UDP released its election manifesto, Imagine the Possibilities: 2008-13, to a cheering crowd of supporters at its party headquarters in Belize City on January 16, 2008.
+The UDP released its election manifesto, Imagine the Possibilities: 2008-13, to a cheering crowd of supporters at its party headquarters in Belize City on 16 January 2008.